apptainer/singularity/libexec/python/README.md

       mkdir -p $SINGULARITY_ROOTFS/.singularity # see defaults.py
       mkdir -p $SINGULARITY_ROOTFS/.singularity/env
       mkdir -p $SINGULARITY_ROOTFS/.singularity/labels
-      python ../docker/import.py
+      python ../import.py

 After the script runs, the folder `/tmp/hello-kitty` will contain the full image, along with `.singularity` that contains `env` and `labels`.

 ## Singularity Hub
-The Singularity Hub python functions include ADD, IMPORT, and PULL, which are all slightly built upon one another.
+The Singularity Hub python functions include IMPORT, and PULL.

- - PULL: is the most basic of the three, pulling an image from Singularity Hub to the cache (default) or if defined, the `SINGULARITY_HUB_PULL_FOLDER`
+ - PULL: is the most basic of the three, pulling an image from Singularity Hub to the cache (default) or if defined, the `SINGULARITY_PULLFOLDER`.
+It names the image with the format `username-repo-tag.img.gz`, where the tag is optional.
+The path to the image is returned to the calling process via the `SINGULARITY_LAYERFILE` environmental variable.
- - ADD: is one step above pull, defining the pull folder as the cache directory by default, and writing the path to it (for the calling function) to whatever is defined as `SINGULARITY_LABELFILE`.
- - IMPORT: is the most robust, doing the same as ADD, but additionally extracting metadata about the image to the `SINGULARITY_LABELDIR` folder.
+ - IMPORT: is the most robust, doing the same as PULL, but additionally extracting metadata about the image to the `SINGULARITY_LABELDIR` folder.

 Examples are included below.